Warning, there are spoilers ahead 

-For everyone else, here are a four of the absolute must-watch Marvel movies to gear up for Captain Marvel.
+For everyone else, here are a five of the absolute must-watch Marvel movies to gear up for Captain Marvel.

 Director Joss Whedon’s The Avengers follows the standalone movies (and some of their sequels) of some of the elite squad’s leading members, including the Hulk, Captain America and Iron Man.
 It was here that viewers watched the stubborn, but eventually successful fusion of the diversely enhanced individuals now known as the Avengers.
 However, in efforts of heightened readiness for Captain Marvel’s release, the focus should be centered on Nick Fury (Samuel L. Jackson) and Phil Coulson (Clark Gregg).

 At this stage of the Marvel Cinematic Universe (MCU), Fury is the director of S.H.I.E.LD.
 (Strategic Homeland Intervention, Enforcement, and Logistics Division), rather than the apparent low-level desk worker shown in the Captain Marvel trailer.
 Fury created the Avengers Initiative and recruited some of the Avengers to later embody the complete phase one allegiance.
 Captain America (Chris Evans), Black Widow (Scarlett Johansson), Iron Man (Robert Downey Jr.) and the rest of the group came together to defeat Thor’s brother Loki , as he stole the Tesseract and mind warped Clint (Jeremy Renner), aka Hawkeye, and Dr. Erik Selvig (Stellan Skarsgard).